 Summary: State Party Mauritius acceded to the convention on 1 October 2015 and enacted implementing legislation for the convention in June 2016.
-Mauritius has participated in several meetings of the convention.
-It voted in favor of a United Nations (UN) resolution on the convention in December 2017.
+Mauritius has participated in several meetings of the convention, most recently in September 2017.
+It voted in favor of a United Nations (UN) resolution on the convention in December 2018.
 Mauritius provided its initial transparency report for the convention in April 2017, which confirms it has never produced cluster munitions and possesses no stocks, including for research and training.

 The Republic of Mauritius acceded to the Convention on Cluster Munitions on 1 October 2015, and the convention entered into force for the country on 1 April 2016.

 Mauritius’ implementing legislation for the convention also covers its implementation of the 1997 Mine Ban Treaty.
 The Anti-Personnel Mines and Cluster Munitions (Prohibition) Act 2016 prohibits cluster munitions and includes penal sanctions of up to 15-years’ imprisonment.

 Mauritius submitted its initial Article 7 transparency report for the Convention on Cluster Munitions on 30 April 2017.
 It provided an updated report on 30 April 2019, indicating no changes from its initial report.

 Mauritius participated in one meeting of the Oslo Process that created the Convention on Cluster Munitions, a regional conference held in Kampala, Uganda in September 2008.